 Conflicting I/O & Multitasking in the 90’s

 Mr. Barber gave numerous examples of devices conflicting with other devices, such as typing vs. audio and networking vs. graphics, which he blamed on overlapping bits.
 As explained above the data bus bits were not split between devices, and devices could not simply talk over or block each other at the hardware level.

 This does not mean that you would never experience problems like those he listed.
 In Mac OS classic code was cooperatively scheduled.
 Busy or errant code could retain control of the CPU and block other processes.
 Every classic Mac could experience paused and dropped typing; broken audio; screen redraw pauses; and general unresponsiveness while under a heavy load.
 Windows 9x suffered from the same issues.
 These types of problems were eliminated with modern OS architectures.

 While using a 6300 at home I used various Power Macs at work.
 I do not recall the 6300 being better or worse than its peers when it came to these issues.
-And I do not recall Mr. Barber’s examples at all.
+And I do not recall Mr. Barber’s specific examples at all.
 This does not mean that they never occurred for anyone.
 But they would have been due to software issues and not the motherboard.

 Slow Internet Handling

 “One of the biggest complaints about the x200 series is slow Internet handling.
 For one thing, looking at the chart above, all data from either the ports or the ethernet controller must pass through the processor to get to memory, then be processed, sent to the IDE controller for cache saving, and then interpreted for graphics display.”

 The developer note indicates that the SCSI and serial port controllers had direct memory access (DMA).
 It does not specify whether or not other components had DMA.
 I would guess most components required the CPU to manage I/O. This has nothing to do with multiple buses.
 A component either has DMA or the CPU must manage the I/O.